 Quantitative Economics online lectures by Thomas J. Sargent and John Stachurski.
 A fast way to get started with Python for those who already have experience with other languages such as MATLAB or R (some knowledge of econometrics is helpful).

 Think Python: How to Think Like a Computer Scientist (Second Edition) by Allen Downey (free online text).
 For students who are new to coding and are interested in developing a more fundamental understanding of programming.

-It is important to note that no activities in Business Analytics units are intended as a replacement for a programming unit.
-Our focus in on using Python as a practical tool for data analysis, while programming is a process for problem solving.
+It is important to note that no activities in Business Analytics units are intended as a replacement for a programming unit (I've advocated for such an unit to be offered as part of the Business School curriculum, but no luck).
+Our focus in on using Python as a practical tool for data science, but there is much more to programming.
 Students who plan to code professionally are encouraged to study programming at the School of Information Technologies.